 A few years later, he got married to a beautiful girl who’s father happened to be a former minister at several churches in the north eastern part of the U.S. Eventually, trying to gain favor with the God who, through divine grace, spared his life more than once, he began to change.

 He started to shed his heathen persona, and went on to encompass some sort of spiritual enlightenment.
-With very little knowledge of the bible, he suffered from the product of restrictive teaching of his former religion.
+With very little knowledge of the bible, he had been handicapped the nonproductive restrictive teaching of his former religion.
 So, not much happened for awhile.
 Still God’s “Heavy Hand” was working within his soul.
-After all, why keep a young man alive through multiple disasters for nothing .
+After all, why keep a young man alive through multiple disasters for nothing, he thought.

-His one and only biological daughter came along about 4 years into the world.
-Coerced into witnessing the birth first hand, problems reared their ugly head right from the start and he was told he could not be in the operating room.
+His one and only biological daughter came into the world about 4 years later.
+After being coerced into witnessing the birth first hand, problems reared their ugly head right from the start and he was told he could not be in the operating room.
 A Caesarian section produced a daughter that could hardly breath.

 She had a tumor growing at the base of her skull blocking her air passage and it had to be removed.
 Some time before the surgery, the surgeon told him she may not survive.
 Wow!
 What else can God do to me, he thought.
-Why not just give up!
+Why not just throw in the towel and give up!

 He and his wife were allowed to take the baby home for 2 weeks before the surgery, being that she had been in the hospital for so long.
 During a pre-op meeting, she told the consulting surgeon that if the baby did not survive, they would be thankful to at least have had some time with her.

-That moment broke his heart and he started to feel emotions creep in.
-He did not want anyone to see him like that.
+That moment broke his heart and he started to feel emotions creep in that he didn’t even know he had.
+With his stubborn pride manifesting itself, he felt that he did not want anyone to see him like that.

-Hours later, the surgeon, a skeptical man who had many doubts going in, emerged from the operating room with a magnificent smile on his face.
+Hours later, the surgeon, a skeptical sort of man who had many doubts going in, emerged from the operating room with a magnificent smile on his face.

 The journey was not a straight one to the end.
-A religious cult happened to enter the mix for a short period of time, but his wife, already a Christian through her upbringing, began to get him to read the bible.
-She showed him passages that contradicted false teachings and he was able to start on the right path of truth.
+A religious cult happened to enter the mix for a short period of time, but his wife, already a Christian through her upbringing, inspired him to read the bible.
+She showed him passages that contradicted false teachings and he was able to work his way on to the right path of truth.
 Time was closing in on him and God was in control.

-He thought, in order to please God, he would allow the Sunday school bus to pick up their kids and take them to the church down the street.
+In time, he thought he could please God By allowing the Sunday school bus to pick up their kids and take them to the church down the street.
 It was not the best of intentions.
-He figured he and his wife would be kid-free for a couple hours.
+He figured this decision would give him and his wife the chance to be free of kids for a couple of hours.

-A few weeks later the church pastor and his assistance showed up and were walking to the front door.
-His wife yelled “It’s the Pastor”!
+A few weeks later, the church pastor and his assistant showed up and were walking towards the front door when his wife yelled “It’s the Pastor”!
 He thought that he was going to be lectured about the kids and tried to escape through the back door.
-Whoops!
-No back door.
+That was a faulty decision because there was no back door.